Text of the Pennsylvania Homeschool Law

 It’s important to note that Pennsylvania law doesn’t require graduation.
 Compulsory attendance is required for children between the ages of 8 and 17 with a few exceptions that are outlined in the law.
 Once a child reaches the age of 17, however, he isn’t obligated to complete a home education program or graduate.
 Obviously, I would encourage everyone to complete the home education program with the minimum graduation requirements.

-Legislation is pending which would recognize a diploma issued by the supervisor of a home education program the same as one issued by the Commonwealth.
-Most colleges and universities don’t require an actual diploma for admission.
 The student’s plans after high school will determine whether a diploma is required.
 Some employers may require a diploma, for example.
 Regardless of whether your child will require proof of graduation in the form of a diploma, completion of a home education program by meeting the basic graduation requirements will affect your child’s ability to receive benefits like grants and loans.

 I hope this article clears up any confusion about the basic requirements to graduate from a home education program in Pennsylvania.